 Challenges accessing services through the NDIS can create a number of issues for clients that may affect their justice involvement.

-From July 2019, the NDIS will be fully rolled out across Victoria.
-This means that most disability services that were previously managed and delivered by the Department and Health and Human Services (DHHS) or other State and Federal Government funded programs will be transferred to the NDIS model.
+From July 2019, the NDIS has started roll out across Victoria.
+This means that most disability services that were previously managed and delivered by the Department of Families, Fairness and Housing (DFFH) and the Department of Health or other State and Federal Government funded programs will be transferred to the NDIS model.

 For information on finding justice-specific disability supports, see Access support services.